mohammadrony/jenkins-docker-kubectl-setup-playbook/README.md

 # Prepare Jenkins, Docker and Kubectl in CentOS 9

-An Ansible playbook to prepare Jenkins server, Docker platform, and Kubectl for Kubernetes cluster.
+An Ansible playbook to prepare Jenkins server, Docker platform in CentOS linux.

 ## Pre-requisites